-Students admitted to any of the 11 graduate programs offered by the GW School of Business are required to complete the Academic Integrity Module posted under Academic Information in the Online Orientation in Blackboard.
-All students are registered for the module no later than one month prior to the start of the semester in which they have committed.
-Students must successfully complete all activities listed in addition to passing two quizzes.
-Students who do not complete all activities by the deadline posted in the module will be blocked from registering in future semesters until the activities are successfully completed.
+Students admitted to a graduate certificate or degree-granting program offered by the GW School of Business are required to complete the Academic Integrity Module posted under Academic Information in the Online Orientation in Blackboard.
+Students will receive information on completing the academic integrity module approximately one month prior to the start of classes for the semester in which they admitted.
+Students who commit to a program after this date will receive information on a rolling basis.

 All students are strongly encouraged to submit all written work through SafeAssign.
 SafeAssign is a free plagiarism prevention service that students and faculty may access via GW Blackboard.

 According to the “Code of Academic Integrity”, it is the moral responsibility but not the sanctioned obligation of each member of the George Washington University community to respond to suspected acts of academic dishonesty by:

 - consulting the individual(s) thought to be involved and encouraging them to report it themselves, and/or